-The Company does not have employment agreements with our executives.
 The Board of Directors of Brady Corporation approved change of control agreements for certain executive officers of the Company, including all the named executive officers.
-The agreements applicable to all of the named executive officers other than Mr. Jaehnert provide a payment of an amount equal to two times their annual base salary and two times the average bonus payment received in the three years immediately prior to the date the change of control occurs in the event of termination or resignation upon a change of control.
-The agreements also provide for reimbursement of any excise taxes imposed and up to \$25,000 of attorney fees to enforce the executive's rights under the agreement.
+The agreements applicable to all of the named executive officers other than Mr. Jaehnert and Mr. Nauman provide a payment of an amount equal to two times their annual base salary and two times the average bonus payment received in the three years immediately prior to the date the change of control occurs in the event of termination or resignation upon a change of control.
+The agreements for Messrs.
+Felmer, Millar and Williamson also provide for reimbursement of any excise taxes imposed and, all of the agreements provide for up to \$25,000 of attorney fees to enforce the executive's rights under the agreement.
 Payments under the agreement will be spread over two years.